 Dunkin’ Donuts is following a national trend towards the use of compostable and recyclable food and beverage containers.
 Jamba Juice and McDonald's are other international fast-food chains that have or are removing polystyrene foam from their fast-food packaging.

-Food businesses are responding to laws banning plastic-based foam containers enacted in cities like San Francisco, Seattle and Washington D.C., and smaller municipalities like Patchogue, New York and Portland, Maine.
+Food businesses are responding to laws banning plastic-based foam containers enacted in cities like NYC, San Francisco, Seattle and Washington D.C. and states like Maine and Maryland.

 About Polystyrene Foam